Karl Ottfalk: Career

 Ottfalk placed fifth in the U20 race at the 2024 European Athletics Championships in Antalya, Turkey in December 2024.

 At the 2025 European Athletics U20 Championships in Tampere, Finland, he won the silver medal over 5000 metres in August 2025.
 He later also won a second medal at the same championships, winning the bronze medal in the 3000 metres in a time of 8:46.43.

 Ottfalk won the men's U20 race at the Nordic Cross Country Championships in Kastrup, Denmark, on 9 November 2025, also winning the team title with Sweden.
+He was selected to represent Sweden at the 2025 European Cross Country Championships in Portugal.